enkidevs/curriculum/linux/data-manipulation/README.md

+name: Data Manipulation

-It goes without saying that computers are all about data.
+description: It goes without saying that computers are all about data.